-3. Make yourself comfortable.
+6. Make yourself comfortable.
 Sprawl out upon a reclining lawn chair, with an open view of sky.
 Bring along a blanket or sleeping bag.
 Your eyes can take as long as 20 minutes to adapt to the dark, so give yourself at least an hour of observation time.

-5. Watch with friend or friends, and try facing in different directions so that if someone sees a meteor, that person can call out – “meteor!” – to the rest.
+7. Watch with friend or friends, and try facing in different directions so that if someone sees a meteor, that person can call out – “meteor!” – to the rest.

 8. Notice the meteors’ speeds and colors, and watch for meteor trains.
 The Perseids are known to be colorful.
 The Perseids are also swift-moving, entering Earth’s atmosphere at about 35 miles per second (60 km per second).
 A meteor train is a persistent glow in the air, left by some meteors after they have faded from view.
 Trains are caused by luminous ionized matter left in the wake of this incoming space debris.
 A good percentage of Perseids are known to leave persistent trains.
 They linger for a moment or two after the meteor has gone.

 10. Embrace the night.
 We hear people bubble with excitement about seeing meteors in all sorts of conditions – moon or no moon – city lights or no city lights.
 The Perseids, in particular, tend to have a lot of fireballs.
 And so, camp out and make a night of it!
 At the end of the Perseid shower, look for Orion.
 As dawn breaks, this bright constellation will be ascending in the east before dawn.
 Read more.

 Looking for a dark area to observe from?
 Check out EarthSky’s interactive, worldwide Best Places to Stargaze map.